 One of the most common misconceptions I hear about organic food—and food in general, really—is that you can’t trust the label.
 It’s an alluring myth, and one that I’ll admit I used to believe.
 But while there are still certain ways that companies try to use labels to mislead consumers (such as calling ingredients by new and/or unfamiliar names), the USDA and FDA do have strict regulations in place that are meant to protect the consumer.
-This is especially true in the organic market, where the NOP has set specific standards for how products can be labeled and marketed.
+This is especially true in the organic market, where the National Organic Program (NOP) has set specific standards for how products can be labeled and marketed.

 Therefore, the key to understanding what is in your food is learning to decipher the package.